To add content, ask questions.

 - Color Expressions

-Color expressions in German, including common idioms and phrases that use color vocabulary to convey meanings beyond simple color descriptions.
+Color expressions in German, including common phrases and idioms that use colors to convey meaning.

 - Color in Clothing